SmartPracticeschool/SBSPS-Challenge-633-Warehouse-optimisation/README.md

 # SBSPS-Challenge-633-Warehouse-optimisation

-Please view the Warehouse Documentation pdf and demo video for further information
+Please view the documentation pdf and demo video for further information